Medically reviewed by Majesta Health Medical Review Team

 • Improves insulin secretion in response to glucose.
 Helps control post-meal glucose spikes.

 The result is reduced caloric intake without active willpower work, alongside better post-meal blood sugar control.
-In the STEP 1 trial, adults without diabetes who received 2.4 mg semaglutide weekly for 68 weeks lost an average of 14.9 percent of body weight, compared with 2.4 percent for placebo.
-Outcomes in real world practice vary based on dose, adherence, diet, activity, and other medical factors.
+No clinical trials have been conducted on compounded semaglutide itself, so we do not quote efficacy figures for it.
+Your prescribing physician sets the dose and realistic expectations for your case, and outcomes in real world practice vary based on dose, adherence, diet, activity, and other medical factors.

 4. Compounded semaglutide cost in 2026